-Short Papers (due Monday, July 9, 3rd week; and Thursday, July 19, last class): 150 points
+Short Papers (due Monday, July 21st, 4th week; and Thursday, August 7th, 7th week): 35%

 You will have to write TWO short papers as part of this course.
 For the first paper, you will read an additional empirical paper from outside the textbook and provide a critical analysis of it.
 I will provide papers you can choose from, although you can pick a reading outside of these with my approval.
 Your paper should summarize the major points of the article, address potential flaws (in methodology, theory, etc.), and argue for why this paper is good or poor.
 You should try to incorporate your understanding of topics we covered in class into your paper.
-Bring 2 HARD copies of your paper to class (July 9), and EMAIL a copy to me by the beginning of class.
-You can choose to turn a hard copy in to me instead.
-DO NOT PUT YOUR NAME ON THE PRINTED PAPERS.
-INSTEAD, PUT THE LAST FOUR DIGITS OF YOUR SCHOOL ID ON THE FIRST PAGE.
-After receiving feedback, you will have a chance to rewrite/amend your paper.
-A final draft of this paper will be due on the last day of class, along with the peer reviewed copies (so don't throw them away).
-The first draft is worth 75 points, and the revision is worth 25 points.
 Each day a paper is late will reduce its points by 10% (including weekend days).
 The heavier weighting of the first draft is to insure that you will turn in a paper of the highest quality.
 This is similar to a journal submission, where often the only chance for publication depends on the quality of the first draft.
-This paper should be 3-4 pages in length, with 1" margins and a 12 point font.
+This paper should be 2 pages maximum in length, double-spaced, with 1" margins and a 12 point font.
+Grading on this paper will reflect several elements: how closely you read the paper, a concise summary of the paper's main points, a thoughtful and well-organized critical analysis, correct English grammar and style.

-The second paper (50 points) will be due on the last day of class and will be a reaction to one of several questions I will provide (either given out in class or posted on BB).
+The second paper will be due on the Monday, August 7th and will be a reaction to one of several questions I will provide (either given out in class or posted on BB).
 This paper is meant to be a critical analysis of a topic from the readings, discussions, or lectures.
-This paper allow you to take a stand on an issue, to engage with and react to the material, to make a persuasive argument in support of or against some idea or topic.
-This paper should also be 3-4 pages in length, with 1" margins and a 12 point font.
+This paper will allow you to take a stand on an issue, to engage with and react to the material, and to make a persuasive argument in support of or against some idea or topic.
+This paper should be 3 pages maximum in length, double-spaced, with 1" margins and a 12 point font.